-'As of July 30, 2021, VAERS has received 1,249 reports of myocarditis or pericarditis among people reported per million first doses given.
+'As of July 30, 2021, VAERS has received 1,249 reports of myocarditis or pericarditis among

+FDA have confirmed 716 reports of myocarditis or pericarditis.(13) Based on this dataset, Public reported per million first doses given.
 This rises to 67 per million after the second dose.'